DommertTech/flask-rum/README.md

 ## **Fill your Flask app with Rum!!**

-Flask-Rum is a Python Flask Blueprint using Zurb's Foundation, JavaScript, and JQuery.
-It makes a great starting point, or extension, for any Flask project.
-Flask-Rum comes with base layouts, blocks, and themes.
+Flask-Rum is a Flask Blueprint using Zurb's Foundation, JavaScript, and JQuery.
+It makes a great starting point, or extension, for any project or website.
+Flask-Rum comes with base layouts, blocks, sections and themes.

 #### Notes
-Version 0.1.2: Turn Flask-Rum into a blueprint.
+Version 0.1.2: Turned Flask-Rum into a blueprint.
 Now you can add it into any project :)
 Version 0.1.1: I've started building on the Git-Wiki.
 Documentation & Website links will come soon.

 ### Getting Started